 The article goes on to state that while the NHL further screens one-third of it’s performance-enhancing drug tests for so-called “party drugs”, it’s not done in an effort to punish players.
 In fact, cocaine isn’t a banned substance.
 At worst, the league will have a doctor from the league’s drug program contact a player if the levels are dangerously high.

 For a drug like cocaine, which completely washes out of a regular person’s system in no more than 72 hours (for an athlete who drinks lots of water, it could be as little as 24), that’s not exactly a likely circumstance.
+You can contact a drug rehab near me to help overcome addiction problems.
 Players who go through the substance abuse program are likely to be the ones who admit themselves, while situations like Jarret Stoll’s, who was arrested for possession this summer, are very rare occurrences.

 There will be a lot of websites who will really dial into the Leafs’ involvement.
 They’ll added it to the reasons why the team has been bad over the past few years.
 They’ll accuse people in a way that doesn’t really accuse them, so they avoid the libel lawsuits that would come with being direct.
 They’ll act like this is a Leafs issue, rather than something more.